7Pros/circuit/README.md

 This will start a smtp server in your command line which django will send emails to.

-Don't forget to have your redis-server running.
+Don't forget to have your redis-server listening on the private ip running.
 If you don't know how to do that, just go to your favorite command line program and type:

-    redis-server
+    redis-server --slaveof privateip port

 ### Contributing